TonyLianLong/RCF-UnsupVideoSeg/README.md

 **This GIF has been significantly compressed.
 [Check out our video at full resolution here.](http://people.eecs.berkeley.edu/~longlian/RCF_video.html)** Inference in this demo is done *per-frame* without post-processing for temporal consistency.

+If you want to qualitatively compare segmentation masks from our method without running our code, you can download the segmentation masks [here](#model-zoo-and-prediction-masks).

 ### Our Method in a Figure
 ![Method Figure](assets/fig_heading.png)